s-albert/comment-ts/README.md

    */
 ```
 ## Settings
-* "comment-ts.includeDescriptionTag": Adds @descriptions before your comments
+* "comment-ts.includeDescriptionTag": Adds @description before your comment.
-* "comment-ts.includeAuthorTag": Adds an @author tag to your comments.
+* "comment-ts.includeAuthorTag": Adds an @author tag to your comment.
 * "comment-ts.authorName": The text behind the @author tag.
 * "comment-ts.parseNames": Parses the names so as to generate comments.
 GetAccessor will produce "gets <name> ".
 SetAccessor will produce "sets <name> ".
 Much more could be done....